Welcome to “The Refungium”

 Objective 1: Understanding, Documenting and Enjoyment of Fungal Diversity

-The identification and recording of species for the Coed Talylan Fungarium provides a focal point for offering training in field recording as well as collating the data needed for our baseline habitat species surveying within our Biodiversity Action Plan.
+The identification and recording of species for the Coed Talylan fungarium provides a focal point for offering training in field recording as well as collating the data needed for our baseline habitat species surveying within our Biodiversity Action Plan.

 1. Supported training in the sustainable collection of specimens, for recording and documenting fungal diversity:

 Our aim is to empower enthusiasts and budding mycologists with the knowledge and skills to responsibly gather fungal specimens for the purpose of recording and documenting their diverse forms.
 Through workshops, guided forays, and hands-on training sessions, participants will learn about ethical collection practices that prioritise the preservation of fungal habitats and ecosystems.
 By instilling a sense of stewardship and respect for nature, we ensure that the process of specimen collection contributes positively to the larger goal of fungal conservation and biodiversity documentation.
-This initiative not only enhances participants’ connection with the natural world but also enriches the collective knowledge about the intricate world of fungi for generations to come.

 1. Fungus distribution data to be accessible and regularly updated through a Refungium mapping tool.

-The task of conserving and restoring fungal diversity involves the identification and reporting of regional species of mushrooms for potential translocation to a Refungium.
-Through field surveys and close collaboration with mycologists, we will pinpoint native mushroom species that are at risk due to habitat loss or environmental changes.
-These findings will be documented and reported, serving as a foundation for informed decision-making regarding translocation efforts.
-By strategically selecting species that play vital roles in their ecosystems, we ensure that the Refungium becomes a sanctuary for preserving genetic diversity and enhancing biological interactions.
-Through partnerships with local public and private woodland we will report and record locations of species found to evaluate any appropriateness for translocation.
+The task of conserving and potentially restoring fungal diversity firstly involves the identification and reporting of regional species of mushrooms.
+Through field surveys and close collaboration with mycologists, we will identify native mushroom species that are at risk due to habitat loss or environmental changes.
+These findings will be documented and reported, serving as a foundation for informed decision-making regarding any translocation efforts.

 1. Educate and encourage practices in sustainable harvesting of wild edible and medicinal mushrooms.